TheArjunAgarwal/haskell2025/chapters-typ/ch10_complexity.typ

 <- xs, r <= x]
 ```

-We had shown, through an cumbersome computation, that `mergesort` takes less than $n log(n) + 3n + 1/2 log(n) + 1/2$ compatsions.
+We had shown, through an cumbersome computation, that `mergesort` takes less than $n log(n) + 3n + 1/2 log(n) + 1/2$ comparisons.
 Doing so with switches seems like a much sadder condition to be in.

 But with the power of Big-Oh on our side, we just assume the worst case where every comparsion leads to a switch and get the number of operations as $cal(O)(n log(n))$.

-Similerly, we can use the results from there, to shown that the worst case for `quicksort` is $cal(O)(n^2)$ operations, but in the average case, it only takes $cal(O)(n log(n))$ operations.
+Similarly, we can use the results from there, to shown that the worst case for `quicksort` is $cal(O)(n^2)$ operations, but in the average case, it only takes $cal(O)(n log(n))$ operations.

 But can we do better?
 Depends on how much you know about the elements of the list.

-Say you have a bunch of sphegatti and you want to sort them.
+Say you have a bunch of spaghetti and you want to sort them.
 Well, just level them across the table.
-Then move your hand from top towards the tops of the sphegatti till you hand touches the tallest sphegatti, pull it out and continue.
+Then move your hand from top towards the tops of the spaghetti till you hand touches the tallest spaghetti, pull it out and continue.
 This is a $cal(O)(n)$ algorithm.
-It even has a name Sphegatti Sort.
+It even has a name spaghetti Sort.

-But let's say I have to sort a bunch of spegatti sauces according to how much a distingushed person likes them and I can only ask them to compare two sauces at a time.
+But let's say I have to sort a bunch of spaghetti sauces according to how much a distinguished person likes them and I can only ask them to compare two sauces at a time.
 In this case, we can prove that we can't do better than $cal(O)(n log(n))$.

-#proof(thm: [An Sorting algorothm when we can’t access the items’ values directly: only compare two items and find out which is bigger or smaller can't be better than $cal(O)(n log n)$ in the worst case.
+#proof(thm: [An Sorting algorithm when we can’t access the items’ values directly: only compare two items and find out which is bigger or smaller can't be better than $cal(O)(n log n)$ in the worst case.
 ])[
   In an $n$ element list, knowing that $a_1 > a_2$ reduces the possible sortings from $n!$ to $n!/2$.

-  Similerly, knowing any more comparisions will reduce the number of possible orders by $2$.
+  Similarly, knowing any more comparisons will reduce the number of possible orders by $2$.

   Thus, we need atleast $ceil(log(n!))$ comparisons.